 Negative meeting side effects include futility, anger, confusion, interpersonal conflicts, lack of accomplishment, and isolation.
 These are culture killers that can eventually lead to increased cost and decreased quality.

 The two questions to evaluate your meetings' efficacy are:

 - Did you accomplish your meeting goal or purpose?

 - Did you generate positive or negative relational and cultural side-effects?

 The answers to these questions combine into only four possible meeting outcome types, as seen in the graphic above.

 Great meetings accomplish their purpose and generate positive side effects.
 These meetings just feel good to be in.
 The forward momentum satisfies the achievers and produces organizational benefit.

 The positive side-effects build trust among the group and a shared sense of purpose and accomplishment.
 People actually enjoy being in these meetings because they feed both accomplishment and social needs.

 Type 2: Fun but Unproductive Meetings

 These meetings are exactly as they sound—fun but unproductive.
-They are unproductive in the sense that the meeting’s purpose is not accomplished, but they can fill an important role to bond team members and provide a break when times have been tough.
+They are unproductive in the sense that the meeting’s purpose is not accomplished, but they can fill an important role in bonding team members and providing a break when times have been tough.